 - Being less interested in daily activities

-If you or a loved one might be struggling with an eating disorder, and are interested in eating disorder treatment options, call Eating Recovery Center for a free assessment.
-Life does not have to be ruled by food or body image concerns.
+If you or a loved one might be struggling with an eating disorder, and are interested in eating disorder treatment, call us today for a free assessment.
+Life does not have to be ruled by food or body image concerns anymore.
 Call 877-825-8584 for confidential conversation and support.

 This page was updated following clinical review by Katie Bendel, LMSW, community outreach liaison for Eating Recovery Center and Pathlight Mood & Anxiety Center on June 22, 2023.

 - Body Dysmorphia and Eating Disorders in Gay Men

 - Are Eating Disorders Mental Illnesses?

 - The Anorexia Subtypes: Restricting Type & Binge/Purge Type

 Hartmann, A.S, Thomas, J.J., Greenberg, J.L., Matheny, M.L., Wilhelm, S. (2014).
 A comparison of self-esteem and perfectionism in anorexia nervosa and body dysmorphic disorder.
 The Journal of Nervous and Mental Disease, 202(12), 883-888.

 Rabe-Jablonska Jolanta, J., & Sobow Tomasz, M. (2000).
 The links between body dysmorphic disorder and eating disorders.
 European Psychiatry, 15(5), 302-305